Santorini caldera: Current unrest

+The study argues that these quantitative precursory and evolutionary patterns are operationally useful for observatories: tracking shifts in clustering, b-value stability (consistency of the b-value over time and space, which is not always stable and is influenced by factors like stress, fluids, and geological structure.), and variability/entropy can help flag when a Santorini–Amorgos-type crisis is tipping from a fluids-affected swarm into a fault-controlled one, with implications for short-term hazard communication during future unrest in the area.

+On June 15, 2025, a new seismic swarm was detected under Santorini.
+These earthquakes where small and a continuation of the seismic crisis that began in the summer of 2024.
+The earthquakes were mostly smaller than magnitude 3, and clustered at depths between 5-20 km along the SW-NE oriented tectonic Kameni line, which has been the main source of magma ascent at the volcano over the past few hundred thousand years.

 IUGS geological heritage site

 In respect of it being 'one of the largest calderas in the Mediterranean Sea formed by Plinian eruptions in a volcanic arc tectonic framework', the International Union of Geological Sciences (IUGS) included 'The Quaternary Santorini Caldera' in its assemblage of 100 'geological heritage sites' around the world in a listing published in October 2022.
 The organisation defines an IUGS Geological Heritage Site as 'a key place with geological elements and/or processes of international scientific relevance, used as a reference, and/or with a substantial contribution to the development of geological sciences through history.'